mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 Cancellation is an important part of real-world animations.
 Animations take time to complete and in that time the user might have interacted with the page in a way where the running animation does not make sense anymore.
+In most cases when an animation is interrupted, another animation will be started.
+This could be the same animation in reverse or an entirely different one.
+In any case we will want to start the animation from the element's current state.

 In theory, you only need to specify a "to" keyframe which would make it trivial to cancel an animation as the browser will calculate the "from" position based